Agency is having the power or capacity to act and make choices.

 Support students to learn through authentic, relevant, real-world contexts, where their interests, skills, and the issues and opportunities within their own communities can form the basis for learning.

-This metaphor represents a more personalised approach to learning in which it is possible to get somewhere by a variety of different routes, at a speed that suits the individual.
+Develop a more personalised approach to learning in which it is possible to get somewhere by a variety of different routes, at a speed that suits the individual.

 The central goal is to develop certain competencies in everyone, to use – and build on – people’s strengths and interests, while also ensuring that everyone has the basics, via a system that allows people to follow personalised learning pathways.